CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the beryllium isoelectronic sequence

 \subsection{\ion{Ar}{xv}}

 The previous model ion was extended (92 levels), but CE rates for the $n=2$ states were interpolated along the sequence, and the other ones were calculated with the DW approach.
-We retained the 166 bound levels up to $n=5$ of the \cite{fernandez-menchero_etal:2015_be-like} data.
 Experimental energies are taken from NIST, but we note that many of the $n=3$ values were actually estimated with quantum defects by \cite{khardi_etal:1994}, so the wavelengths of the decays to the lower levels are not necessarily accurate.
-For the $n=2,3$ (lowest 46 levels) we adopted the A-values from the MBPT calculations of \cite{wang_etal:2015_be-like}.